ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * If it occurs directly as a `comparable` in a comparison, the function is declared to have a result type of `ValueType`, or (conversion applies) `NodesType`.
-* Otherwise, it is occurring as an argument to a further function expression, and the following rules for function arguments apply to its declared result type.
 * Each argument of the function can be used for the declared type of the corresponding declared parameter according to one of the following rules:
    * The argument is a function expression with declared result type that is the same as the declared type of the parameter.